BitMiracle/Docotic.Pdf.Samples/Samples/HtmlToPdf/README.md

 # HTML to PDF
-This group contains samples that show how to convert HTML to PDF documents.
+This group contains samples that show how to convert HTML to PDF documents in C# and VB.NET using [Docotic.Pdf library](https://bitmiracle.com/pdf-library).

 Don't miss [all other samples](/Samples).